nhanb/old.hi.imnhan.com/content/posts/have-you-built-anything-cool-.md

 Category: misc
 Thumb: images/sealord.png

-So recently I went to a *networking event* - something I have never liked or been good at.
+So recently I went to a *networking event*--something I have never liked or been good at.
 I'm not sure if I'm one of those introverts or if I'm just socially awkward, but the very idea of going around trying to converse with total strangers just to exchange business cards is not at all appealing to me.
 Anyway, that's another story.
 Right now I want to write about something a guy